 BA (Hons), GradCert, HDip Psych, PhD

-I am a psychologist and linguist with the role of Associate Professor in Linguistics, Interpreting, and Translation.
-I am also the lead of the HAL Language Processing Research Lab, and ADA Faculty Lead at the UNSW Institute for Cybersecurity.
-With a focus on the psychology of language and technology, my research investigates human language processing and usage by employing natural language processing techniques and combinations of online and offline methods, mainly eye-tracking and psychometrics.
-My research has been supported by the Australian Research Council, Department of Defence, Science Foundation Ireland, the European Commission, the Federal Bureau of Investigation, the National Accreditation Authority for Translators and Interpreters, NSW Health, Enterprise Ireland, and a range of industry collaborations, including the Australian Federal Police, Microsoft, and Symantec.
-As a Chief Investigator, I have a career total of $2.2 million in competitive research grants and contracted research.
+I am a psychologist and linguist with the role of Professor at UNSW ADA, where I also lead the HAL Language Processing Research Lab.
+With a focus on the psychology of language and technology, my research investigates human language processing and usage by employing natural language processing techniques and combinations of online and offline methods.
+My research has been supported by the Australian Research Council, Department of Defence, Science Foundation Ireland, the European Commission, the Federal Bureau of Investigation, the National Accreditation Authority for Translators and Interpreters, NSW Health, Enterprise Ireland, and a diverse range of collaborations, including the Australian Federal Police, Facebook, and Microsoft.
+As a Chief Investigator, I have a career total of $3 million in competitive research grants and contracted research, and over $50 million in education projects.

 My current projects include: